 Change Your Habits With Money When Living Paycheck to Paycheck

 So now that you’ve seen how simple it is to start a new habit, how does this apply to living paycheck to paycheck?
-Well, living paycheck to paycheck (especially on a high income) is usually the result of a lack of good financial habits.
+Well, living paycheck to paycheck (especially on a high income) is usually the result of a lack of good money management habits.

 If you want to start turning your situation around, it’s totally necessary to start establishing some new habits that will get you where you want to be.
 The habits I recommend are:

 - Ditching the credit cards and using cash only

 - Putting together a get out of debt plan and sticking to it

 The cool thing is that these habits all build upon one another sequentially to get a huge result.